justinrassier/justinrassier-dot-com/apps/blog/src/content/2023-06-28-stop-unit-testing-your-ngrx-store.md

+---
-# Stop Unit Testing your NgRx Store and Start Facade Testing
+title: Stop Unit Testing Your NgRx Store
+description: 'Facade testing'
+published: false
+slug: 2023-06-28-stop-unit-testing-your-ngrx-store
+publishedDate: '2023-06-28 02:00 PM CST'
+---

 We are all tired of the debate around unit testing vs integration testing; both have their place.
 But I'm here to tell you that unit testing your NgRx store is not worth it.😱